 With the file-level recovery option, you can initiate a recovery instance and choose the files you want to recover This launches an instance in your environment, attaches your volume and hosts it as a web server.
 The files on this instance will be accessible only on your IP.
 Files restored on this instance will only be accessible through your IP.

 To initiate a file-level recovery:

-- Log into your Druva CloudRanger console and navigate to Backups.
+- Log into your Druva CloudRanger console and navigate to Resources > EBS.

-- The restored snapshots are connected to a temporary instance and can be accessed using the link available on the Restores page.
-The restored instance opens in a new window.
-It may take up to a minute for the temporary instance to be available, so you may need to refresh the page.
+The restored snapshots are connected to a temporary instance and can be accessed using the link available on the Restores page.

 For more information, see Restoring EBS Snapshots with File Level Recovery.